Student Complaint Policy

-Touro College is committed to safeguarding the interests of all students.
-Students are entitled to be treated with fairness and respect in accordance with the College’s policies and procedures.
-The College does not condone unfair treatment of students by administration, faculty and staff.
+Touro University is committed to safeguarding the interests of all students.
+Students are entitled to be treated with fairness and respect in accordance with the University's policies and procedures.
+The University does not condone unfair treatment of students by administration, faculty and staff.

-This student complaint procedure is available to any Touro College student who seeks to resolve a legitimate complaint directly affecting that student, and such circumstance is not governed by another complaint mechanism (see Exception to Policy below).
-The procedure only applies to complaints that are the result of actions by another member of the College community while acting in an official capacity (e.g. faculty member, administrator, or staff) in contravention of the written policies of the College or the school in which the student is enrolled.
+This student complaint procedure is available to any Touro University student who seeks to resolve a legitimate complaint directly affecting that student, and such circumstance is not governed by another complaint mechanism (see Exception to Policy below).
+The procedure only applies to complaints that are the result of actions by another member of the University community while acting in an official capacity (e.g. faculty member, administrator, or staff) in contravention of the written policies of the University or the school in which the student is enrolled.

-Prior to filing the formal complaint, the student should attempt to remedy the situation via an informal mediation (described in Phase One below).
+Prior to filing the formal complaint, the student should attempt to remedy the situation via an informal mediation (described below).
 If the informal mediation is unsuccessful, or if the student is uncomfortable attempting an informal resolution, then a formal complaint may be filed.

 The complaint should state, with particularity: the person(s) involved, the nature of the claim, the date, witnesses (if any), documents (if any), and the circumstances under which the alleged claim may have been committed.

 Claims under this policy may only be brought within sixty (60) calendar days of the alleged misconduct.

 This Policy is not applicable to situations that are governed by other policies, for example, grade appeals and complaints of sexual harassment.
 Complaints of sexual harassment is governed by the Title IX policy.
 Other examples of exceptions to the complaint Policy include, but are not limited to, race discrimination, Code of Conduct violations, and ADA Reasonable Accommodations requests and complaints.